Chemistry Laboratory Internship (CHM 490)

-The intent of the internship course is to enable chemistry majors to obtain industrial experience in using chemical techniques, procedures and equipment while solving real problems.
-During this time, you will work in the chemistry lab of a local corporation and become familiar with the organization and operation of the business and the role of the laboratory within the corporate structure.
+The intent of the internship course is to enable Chemistry and Biochemistry majors to obtain industrial experience in using chemical techniques, procedures and equipment while solving real problems.
+During this time, you will work in local industry or other laboratory setting and become familiar with the organization and operation of the business and the role of the laboratory within the organization's structure.
 To be eligible for an internship, you should have had two or more years of college chemistry including general, analytical, organic and, possibly, physical chemistry.
 This background should qualify you for a part-time (minimum of 10 hours per week) or a full-time technical position in the areas of industrial testing or quality control.
 Your job supervisor, during the internship, is directly responsible for the assignment of your duties and the evaluation of your performance.

-In order to be admitted, you must be a chemistry major, with a minimum of 20 hours in chemistry.
-Permission of a department professor, who will serve as a liaison between you and the corporate supervisor, is required before registration.
+In order to be admitted, you must be a Chemistry (CHM), Biochemistry (BIC) or Chemistry - Education (CHMX) major, with a minimum of 20 hours in chemistry.
+Permission of a department professor, who will serve as a liaison between you and the corporate/laboratory supervisor, is required before registration.
 A report of 10 pages or more is required at the end of the semester detailing your duties and accomplishments.
-In addition, the chemistry department advisor will assign independent study topics, literature searches, and reports (at least 10 pages) related to your area of practical training.
+In addition, the Chemistry department advisor will assign independent study topics, literature searches, and reports (at least 10 pages) related to your area of practical training.
 You should arrange to meet with the professor at least five times during the semester.
 A maximum of 4 hours of credit per student will be allowed.
 One hour credit per semester requires a minimum of 10 hours of laboratory experience per week.
 Two hours of credit can be earned for 20 hours of work.
 This course is offered every semester.

 At the end of the internship the work supervisor returns a Site Supervisor Evaluation of Intern Form to Career Services which forwards it to the faculty coordinator for grading purposes.
 The student also completes a Student Evaluation of Internship Form.